Rance (series)

-Rance is a role-playing video-game series created, developed, and published by AliceSoft.
+Rance is an eroge role-playing video-game series created, developed, and published by AliceSoft.
 It is the longest-running erotic video game series in history, with nearly 30 years between the first game and the conclusion of the series.
-The first installment, Rance: The Quest for Hikari, was released in 1989, while the last main-series game, Rance X: Showdown, was released in 2018.
+The first installment, Rance: Quest for Hikari, was released in 1989, while the last main-series game, Rance X: Showdown, was released in 2018.

-The Rance series follows the titular character, Rance, as he saves a number of kingdoms, defeats demon invaders, and causes mischief in the in-game world, "The Continent."
+The Rance series follows the titular character, Rance, as he saves a number of kingdoms, defeats demon invaders, and causes mischief in the in-game world, known as "The Continent".
 He has appeared in most of the main series games as the playable character, accompanied by his loyal slave, Sill Plain.
-The main series has ten main games, with two spinoffs following the event of Rance IV, the original canon concluding with Kichikuou Rance (Brutal King Rance).
-In addition, the first three games, Rance: The Quest for Hikari, Rance II: The Rebellious Maidens, and Rance III: The Fall of Leazas were remade in the late 2000s and early 2010s, to better fit into the main canon.
+The series consists of ten main titles, along with several spin-off games.
+In addition, the first three games have been remade, titled Rance 01: Quest for Hikari, Rance 02: The Rebellious Maidens, and Rance 03: The Fall of Leazas respectively.

+In 2008, along with many other early AliceSoft titles, all of the early Rance games up to Brutal King Rance were officially re-released as freeware titles.
+The Japanese release of Rance 02: The Rebellious Maidens was also officially re-released as freeware in 2023.

+Most of the games have been officially localized and released in the west by MangaGamer starting with Rance 5D and VI in 2016.
+The latest English release is Rance 03: The Fall of Leazas, released in March 2024.

 Games

+The Rance series consists of ten main entries, starting with Rance: Quest for Hikari in 1989, and ending with Rance X: Showdown in 2018.
+There are also two short side story games, Rance 4.1 and Rance 4.2.
+Every game takes place in the same world, and events from each entry carry over into later ones; despite that, most of the games' stories are self-contained.